elastisys/compliantkubernetes/docs/user-guide/delegation.md

 kubectl edit clusterrolebinding user-admin-cluster-wide-delegation
 ```

-2. In each of your user namespaces, edit the rolebinding `extra-workload-admins` and add the desired users or groups under `subjects`.
+2. In each of your user namespaces that you want the users or groups to be admin in, edit the rolebinding `extra-workload-admins` and add the desired users or groups under `subjects`.
+If you have a root HNC namespace and you want the users or groups to be admin in all of **your** namespaces, you only need to edit the rolebinding in this root namespace and it will propagate.

 ```bash
 kubectl edit rolebinding extra-workload-admins -n user-namespace